Bankrupting Sybil Despite Churn: Abstract

 \section{Abstract}

-A Sybil attack occurs when an adversary pretends to be multiple identities (IDs).
-Limiting the number of Sybil (bad) IDs to a minority is critical to use well-established tools for tolerating malicious behavior, such as Byzantine agreement and secure multiparty computation.
+A Sybil attack occurs when an adversary controls multiple identifiers (IDs) in a system.
+Limiting the number of Sybil (bad) IDs to a minority is critical to the use of well-established tools for tolerating malicious behavior, such as Byzantine agreement and secure multiparty computation.

-A popular technique for ensuring this minority is resource burning: verifiable consumption of a network resource, such as computational power, bandwidth, or memory.
+A popular technique for enforcing a Sybil minority is resource burning: the verifiable consumption of a network resource, such as computational power, bandwidth, or memory.
 Unfortunately, typical defenses based on resource burning require non-Sybil (good) IDs to consume at least as many resources as the adversary.
-Since many systems exhibit high churn, this is a significant barrier to deployment.
+Additionally, they have a high resource burning cost, even when the system membership is relatively stable.

-Here, we present a new Sybil defense, \ergo, that guarantees (1) there is always a minority of Sybil IDs; and (2) when the system is under significant attack, the good IDs consume asymptotically less than the bad.
-In particular, for churn rate that can vary exponentially, the resource burning rate of \ergo is $O(\sqrt{TJ} + J)$, where $T$ is the resource burning rate of the adversary, and $J$ is the join rate of good IDs.
+Here, we present a new Sybil defense, \ergo, that guarantees (1) there is always a minority of bad IDs; and (2) when the system is under significant attack, the good IDs consume asymptotically less resources than the bad.
+In particular, for churn rate that can vary exponentially, the resource burning rate for good IDs under \ergo is {$O(\sqrt{TJ} + J)$}, where $T$ is the resource burning rate of the adversary, and $J$ is the join rate of good IDs.
+We show this resource burning rate is asymptotically optimal for a large class of algorithms.

 We empirically evaluate \ergo alongside prior Sybil defenses.
-Unlike other Sybil defense, \ergo can be combined with machine learning techniques for identifying Sybil IDs, in a way that maintains its theoretical guarantees.
-Based on our experiments comparing \ergo with two state-of-the-art Sybil defenses, we show that \ergo improves by up to $2$ orders of magnitude without machine learning, and up to $3$ orders of magnitude using machine learning.
+Additionally, we show that \ergo can be combined with machine learning techniques for classifying Sybil IDs, while preserving its theoretical guarantees.
+Based on our experiments comparing \ergo with two previous Sybil defenses, \ergo improves on the amount of resource burning relative to the adversary by up to $2$ orders of magnitude without machine learning, and up to $3$ orders of magnitude using machine learning.